masilver99/AgQueue/dev_overview.md

-# Development overview of NWorkQueue #
+# Development overview of AgQueue #

 This document serves as a collection of development notes and will grow substantially and become mroe organized over time.

 ## Project Descriptions: ##

-NWorkQueue.Library - The API library performing queue and message functions.
+AgQueue.Library - The API library performing queue and message functions.
 This is the core of the project.
 This library will be exposed via REST or a TCP server.
 It can use any storage library, although, currently only SQLite is supported.

-NWorkQueue.Library.Tests - unit and integration tests for the Library project
+AgQueue.Library.Tests - unit and integration tests for the Library project

-NWorkQueue.TcpClient - A TCP client to communicate with NWorkQueue.
+AgQueue.TcpClient - A TCP client to communicate with AgQueue.
 This will be used to

-NWorkQueue - Project for Server process hosting the NWorkQueue.Library.
+AgQueue - Project for Server process hosting the AgQueue.Library.
 This will eventually be a TCP and REST server, configurable by a config file.

-NWorkQueue.Common - Will eventually contain interfaces for the client libraries
+AgQueue.Common - Will eventually contain interfaces for the client libraries

 ## Expected Development Timeline: ##

-Complete NWorkQueue.Library project.
+Complete AgQueue.Library project.
 This should allow for the following functions:

  1) Create Transaction
  2) Commit Transaction